kapilreddy/kapilreddy.github.io/astro-site/CLOUDFLARE-DEPLOYMENT.md

 ### KV Binding Errors

 If you see "Invalid binding `SESSION`" errors:
-- Ensure the KV namespace is created
+- Ensure the KV namespace is created in Cloudflare Dashboard
-- Verify the binding name matches in wrangler.toml
+- Verify the binding name is exactly `SESSION` (case-sensitive)
-- Check that the binding is added in Cloudflare Dashboard
+- Check that the binding is added in **Settings** → **Functions** → **KV namespace bindings**
+- For Pages deployments, KV bindings are configured in the Dashboard, not in wrangler.toml

+### Configuration File Errors

+If you see "Configuration file for Pages projects does not support 'site'" or similar errors:
+- Ensure wrangler.toml only contains basic configuration (name and compatibility_date)
+- For Pages deployments, advanced configuration (KV bindings, environment variables) is done via the Cloudflare Dashboard
+- Commit and push your updated wrangler.toml to trigger a fresh deployment

 ## Local Development